See below a list of frequently asked questions (FAQs).

 9. Who is carrying out the study?

 The research is funded by Cancer Research UK and carried out at the Centre for Cancer Genetic Epidemiology, University of Cambridge.
 The doctors and scientists responsible for the study and for the storage of your blood sample and information on behalf of the University of Cambridge are Professor Douglas Easton and Professor Paul Pharoah.
-Other members of the team are Mitul Shah, Barbara Perkins, Sue Irvine, Anne Stafford, and Valerie Rhenius.
+Other members of the team are Mitul Shah, Sue Irvine and Valerie Rhenius.
 We may from time to time collaborate with other research groups, if we judge that their resources will benefit the research.
 Any data shared in this way will be anonymised and all such arrangements will be subject to the agreement of our research team and of an independent Research Ethics Committee.

 10. Are there any legal implications?

 Samples from participants will be used for academic (non-commercial) research purposes only.
-In a legal sense it will be treated as a “gift” to Cambridge University and participants will have no claim over the sample should the results of this research lead to commercial development.
+In a legal sense it will be treated as a “gift” to Cambridge University, and participants will have no claim over the sample should the results of this research lead to commercial development.